barnardb/devaut/README.md

 Otherwise, an SSH URL is assumed, and a naïve transformation is performed, so that `ssh://git@github.com:barnardb/devaut.git` and `git@github.com:barnardb/devaut.git` become `https://github.com/barnardb/devaut.git`

+If the --print option is sepecified, the URL is printed to stdout instead of opened.

 <!-- !END RAW! -->